Tax Planning for Estates, Trusts, and Charity

 -

-If you have plans for the hereafter, will they be thwarted by intruding relatives or government?
+If you have plans for the hereafter, are they protected from legal disputes or governmental overreach?

 -